-- DO NOT use this product near water, for example, in a wet basement or near a swimming pool. - DO NOT expose your device to dampness, dust or corrosive liquids. - DO NOT store things on the device. - DO NOT install, use, or service this device during a thunderstorm.
-There is a remote risk of electric shock from lightning. - Connect ONLY suitable accessories to the device. - DO NOT open the device or unit.
+- Do NOT use this product near water, for example, in a wet basement or near a swimming pool. - Do NOT expose your device to dampness, dust or corrosive liquids. - Do NOT store things on the device. - Do NOT install, use, or service this device during a thunderstorm.
+There is a remote risk of electric shock from lightning. - Connect ONLY suitable accessories to the device. - Do NOT open the device or unit.
 Opening or removing covers can expose you to dangerous high voltage points or other risks.
 ONLY qualified service personnel should service or disassemble this device.
 Please contact your vendor for further information. - Make sure to connect the cables to the correct ports. - Place connecting cables carefully so that no one will step on them or stumble over them. - Always disconnect all cables from this device before servicing or disassembling. - Use ONLY an appropriate power adaptor or cord for your device.
-Connect it to the right supply voltage (for example, 110V AC in North America or 230V AC in Europe). - DO NOT remove the plug and connect it to a power outlet by itself; always attach the plug to the power adaptor first before connecting it to a power outlet. - DO NOT allow anything to rest on the power adaptor or cord and do NOT place the product where anyone can walk on the power adaptor or cord. - DO NOT use the device if the power adaptor or cord is damaged as it might cause electrocution. - If the power adaptor or cord is damaged, remove it from the device and the power source. - DO NOT attempt to repair the power adaptor or cord.
-Contact your local vendor to order a new one. - DO NOT use the device outside, and make sure all the connections are indoors.
+Connect it to the right supply voltage (for example, 110V AC in North America or 230V AC in Europe). - Do NOT allow anything to rest on the power adaptor or cord and do NOT place the product where anyone can walk on the power adaptor or cord. - Do NOT use the device if the power adaptor or cord is damaged as it might cause electrocution. - $\bullet\ \ \,$ If the power adaptor or cord is damaged, remove it from the device and the power source. - Do NOT attempt to repair the power adaptor or cord.
+Contact your local vendor to order a new one. - Do not use the device outside, and make sure all the connections are indoors.
 There is a remote risk of electric shock from lightning. - CAUTION: RISK OF EXPLOSION IF BATTERY (on the motherboard) IS REPLACED BY AN INCORRECT TYPE.
 DISPOSE OF USED BATTERIES ACCORDING TO THE INSTRUCTIONS.
 Dispose them at the applicable collection point for the recycling of electrical and electronic equipment.
-For detailed information about recycling of this product, please contact your local city office, your household waste disposal service or the store where you purchased the product. - DO NOT obstruct the device ventilation slots, as insufficient airflow may harm your device.
+For detailed information about recycling of this product, please contact your local city office, your household waste disposal service or the store where you purchased the product. - Do NOT obstruct the device ventilation slots, as insufficient airflow may harm your device. - Antenna Warning!
+This device meets ETSI and FCC certification requirements when using the included antenna(s).
+Only use the included antenna(s). - If you wall mount your device, make sure that no electrical lines, gas or water pipes will be damaged. - The PoE (Power over Ethernet) devices that supply or receive power and their connected Ethernet cables must all be completely indoors. - This product is for indoor use only (utilisation intérieure exclusivement). - FOR COUNTRY CODE SELECTION USAGE (WLAN DEVICES) Note: The country code selection is for non-US model only and is not available to all US model.
+Per FCC regulation, all Wi-Fi product marketed in US must fixed to US operation channels only.

-The following warning statements apply, where the disconnect device is not incorporated in the equipment or where the plug on the power supply cord is intended to serve as the disconnect device,

-- For PERMANENTLY CONNECTED EQUIPMENT, a readily accessible disconnect device shall be incorporated external to the equipment; - For PLUGGABLE EQUIPMENT, the socket-outlet shall be installed near the equipment and shall be easily accessible.
+- The following warning statements apply, where the disconnect device is not incorporated in the equipment or where the plug on the power supply cord is intended to serve as the disconnect device, - for PERMANENTLY CONNECTED EQUIPMENT, a readily accessible disconnect device shall be incorporated external to the equipment; - for PLUGGABLE EQUIPMENT, the socket-outlet shall be installed near the equipment and shall be easily accessible.

-Environment Statement
+Environment statement